dipta-roy/CVE_Fetcher/README.md

 ## 📋 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [EPL-2.0 license](LICENSE).
 Feel free to use, modify, and distribute.

 ## 👨‍💻 Author